jerry9871/CausalLinkSim/README.md

 Recently, I noticed emerging neo-Lorentzian theories (Independent Physics group, Dialect, etc. showed compelling intuitive ways how to explain relativistics effects with aether.
 They even seem to suceed to combine GR with Aether / curved / flowing space).
 The key insight is that once broken down, these aren't really competing physical theories - they're different interpretations of the same mathematical framework.
 Believing or not believing in Aether is therefore a matter of choice as it can not be proven / disproven experimentaly, at least for now.
 Rather than aether, I choose **relationality and causality** as a fundaments for my model.
 I start from a postulate that the existence is relational.
 Whatever exists _has to_ interact with something else, and that is the very definition of existence.
 I furthermore state that the relation is directional and causal, meaning that the existence of a single component of reality can influence another and vice versa.
 Entities that do not fulfill these criteria would be excluded from reality.
 The next postulate is that the causality propagation forms a metric of what we perceive as space-time container.
 There have been many attempts to refute space-time as being fundamental, with varying adherance to rigorosity / philosophical belief.
 I got inspirations from:

 - **Felix Finster's causal fermion systems** - reverses the attempt of trying to fit wave functions and quantum operators into space-time, but states that the wave functions are ontological primitives and space-time is emergent.
 In his theory, fermions (massive particles subjected to Pauli's exclusion principle) are fundamental building blocks of reality, and their causal interaction produces the space-time container.
-This is very similar to what I am trying to show here, but, he is a rigorous mathematician and he starts with quantum theory postulates.
+This is very similar to what I am trying to show here (emerge spacetime from causal interaction between entities), but, he is a rigorous mathematician and he starts with quantum theory postulates.
 I will not attempt to pretend to understand his work.
 I will ultimately hope to emerge some quantum effects from discrete computations in my model.

 - **Stephen Wolfram's Wolfram Physics project** - he disputes that the universe must follow rules described by differential equations and suggests that the base of reality may be computation.
 He creates a concept of 'ruliad' which is a set of all possible computational rules and arguments about computational irreducibility is responsible for phenomenons such as entropy, free will, disputing superdeterminism and so on.
 He frequently uses expressions such as "universe updates itself" and so on.
 On top of those postulates he builds a causal hypergraph from which the space time emerges.
 I will again not attempt to pretent to understand deeply what he is doing, I just adhere to the idea that the universe may not be governed by continuous differential equations.